 STEP 1 – UNDERSTANDING THE LIMITS ON THE TRANSFER OF SHARES

 As noted above the Company’s Constitution imposes limits on the number of shares in the Company that any person, or group of associated persons, may hold.
 The provisions in the Constitution which set out the requirements of the 49% Unclassified Shares Cap and the 15% Cap are complex provisions.
 Existing and prospective shareholders are encouraged to seek legal advice and the Board’s views when contemplating a transfer of shares which may trigger the 49% Unclassified Shares Cap and or the 15% Cap or otherwise give rise to issues referred to here.

-An application to transfer shares in the Company will only be considered by the Board if it is accompanied by an undertaking by the Buyer (also described as the Transferee), together with relevant Statutory Declarations which may be found by following this link.
+An application to transfer shares in the Company will only be considered by the Board if it is accompanied by an undertaking by the Buyer (also described as the Transferee), together with relevant Statutory Declarations.

 The Board may refuse to register a transfer of shares for a number of reasons as set out in the Constitution.
 The Board may require the parties to a proposed share transfer to provide additional information and documents.
 The decision of the Board relating to the registration of a share transfer is absolute.

 STEP 2 – GUIDE TO COMPLETION OF SHARE TRANSFER FORM

 The following is a guide to the completion of the Share Transfer Form.
 The Share Transfer Form must be completed in full.
 Please refer to sample form available by following the below links for: